Sudarshan024/Individual-Portfoilo/README.md

 This repository contains materials related to different learning goals.
 Each learning goal is organized into separate folders for clarity.
 ## Learning Goal Folders
 ### The Initial Learning plan
-contains the Individual learning plan made in the initial stage
+Contains the Individual learning plan made in the initial stage
 ### Learning Goals 1, 2 & 3
 Contains **Jupyter Notebook** which showcases
   - Methodology